Voxelizer gives you the ability to inspect your G-code though the Diagnostic panel. You will find it in the GCODE section of the program.

 - Amount: display the amount of extrusion of the line segments as per G-code commands;

-- Simulated speed: display the speed of the extruder on the printer, considering the machine's accelerations and decelerations;
+- Simulated speed: display the speed of the extruder on the printer, including the machine's accelerations and decelerations;

 - Simulated input extrusion: similar to Amount;

-- Simulated extrusion: simulates the leakage of the extruder during the print;
+- Simulated extrusion: simulates the output of the extruder during the print;

 - Simulated extrusion per xy: like Simulated extrusion but only on the XY plane.
 These last two simulations can be used to predict possible areas of blobs and under-extrusion;